LordVenom1/KrozGame/README.md

 Design notes:
 * Written in Ruby.
 Graphic rendering and Audio are handled by [Gosu](https://www.libgosu.org/) library.
 * Levels are exactly taken from PASCAL source.
 Specific pieces of game behavior were taken from the source to maintain accuracy.
-Otherwise the game design and structure was written from scratch.
+Otherwise the game design and structure were written from scratch.

 Outcome:
 * The goals of the project were met and I am very happy with the results.